Community Safety Partnership

 West Lancashire Community Safety Partnership (CSP) is committed to multi-agency problem solving and delivering balanced and comprehensive solutions to tackle crime and disorder.

-Every council in the country has its own CSP - which is made up from six responsible authorities.
+The CSP is made up from six responsible authorities.
 In West Lancashire this includes:

-In 2016 the CSP implemented a new set of 3 year priorities.
-These focused on reducing violent crime, domestic abuse, child sexual exploitation, road safety and organised crime including cross border criminality.
-Reducing the types of anti-social behaviour prevalent in West Lancs was also prioritised, including anti-social behaviour linked to mischief night, Halloween, the bonfire period and freshers' week.
+In 2019 the CSP has implemented a new set of 3 year priorities.
+The priorities are focused on reducing hate crime, victimisation, vulnerability and exploitation, reoffending, serious and organised crime and improving road safety.
+Reducing the types of localised anti-social behaviour prevalent in West Lancashire was also prioritised, including anti-social behaviour linked to the bonfire period and Welcome Week.

-To meet these challenges the CSP produced a local Community Safety Partnership Plan.
-The plan was designed to reflect our local priorities and to clearly evidence our commitment to work in partnership through established thematic delivery groups.
+To meet these challenges the CSP has produced a local Community Safety Partnership Plan.
+The plan is designed to reflect our local priorities and to clearly evidence our commitment to work in partnership through established thematic delivery groups.

 Download a copy of the current plan - Community Safety Partnership Plan 2016 to 2019 (PDF, 848kb)

-The CSP Plan also has strong links to the West Lancashire Health and Wellbeing thematic group.
-To find out more and to view their action plan visit One West Lancs (external link.)
+The CSP also has strong links to One West Lancashire and the West Lancashire Health and Wellbeing Partnership.
+To find out more visit One West Lancs (external link.)

 The Council's Privacy Notice in relation to Community Safety (including ASB) can be found in the attached PDF